guarato/week11/README.md

 ======

-This weeks lectures will be about parallel programming -- or concurrency as it it often known aa -- and interfacing native C code with python.
+This weeks lectures will be about parallel programming -- or concurrency as it it often known as -- and interfacing native C code with python.

 The lectures notes are the pdf in this repository and the notes at: